sarthak61199/react-smart-image/README.md

   - `blurhash` using the `blurhash` decoder
   - `lqip` via a low‑quality background image
 - Works with any image CDN via a `transformUrl` function
-- Types included, ESM and CJS builds, tree‑shakable
+- Types included, ESM build, tree‑shakable
 - Viewport‑based powered by Intersection Observer

 ## Installation